openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Deferred Credential Endpoint {#deferred-credential-issuance}

-This endpoint is used to issue a Credential previously requested at the Credential endpoint in case the Issuer was not able to immediately issue this Credential.
+This endpoint is used to issue a Credential previously requested at the Credential endpoint in case the Credential Issuer was not able to immediately issue this Credential.

 ## Deferred Credential Request